cristelsarrouh/LAI-Internship/README.md

-# LAI-Internship
+# T Cell Literature Analysis with AI/Text-Mining Tools

-This project represents the work that was done during my M2 Internship at the Adhesion & Inflammation Lab that focused on the deep understanding of early T cell literature through the use of AI/Text-mining tools.
-The goal is to select relevant articles to our topic of interest, fetch the metadata as well as the PDFs associated, store them, and extract text from these PDFs.
-Upon doing that, we will use these extracted texts as our input and feed them to LLMs in order to facilitate the search of information in the scientific literature.
+This project represents the work conducted during my M2 Internship at the Adhesion & Inflammation Lab.
+The focus was on gaining a deep understanding of early T cell literature through the use of AI and text-mining tools.
+The primary goal was to select relevant articles related to our topic of interest, fetch the associated metadata and PDFs, store them, and extract text from these PDFs.
+This extracted text is then used as input for Large Language Models (LLMs) to facilitate information retrieval from the scientific literature.

-We propose a pipeline as well as developed scripts in order to achieve these tasks in a semi-automated way.
+## Overview

+This project aims to provide a semi-automated pipeline and developed scripts to:

+1. Select relevant articles on early T cell research.
+2. Fetch metadata and download associated PDFs.
+3. Store and extract text from these PDFs.
+4. Use extracted text as input for LLMs to enhance literature search capabilities.

+## Project Structure

+The project is organized into five main directories:

+1. **Analysis**: Contains scripts for extracting citations, localizing text, and other analyses.
+2. **Metadata & PDFs**: Scripts for fetching metadata and downloading PDFs.
+3. **Visualization**: Code for plotting and visualizing the results of our analysis.
+4. **Text Extraction Tests**: Tests using various Python libraries for text extraction, which were found to be suboptimal.
+5. **Text Extraction Tools**: Scripts developed for extracting text from PDFs using three tools: `pdfminer.six`, `LLamaIndex`, and `GROBID`.